Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network

-In the prior analysis, the bailout funding amount is certainly regarded as $\min \left\{budget,\tau_{max}\right\}$.
-However, in reality, sometimes rescuers are not sure how much money they need to use to rescue.
-Putting it another way, there is not sufficient information for them to trade off the cost and the benefit of the bailout.
-What rescuers need more may be the different optimal relief effects corresponding to different amounts of relief funds; on this basis, they can make decisions.
-Therefore, we further fit a neural network that portrays the relationship between bailout effects and bailout funds, and the number of bailout funds at this time is $\left[0,\tau_{max}\right]$.
+In the previous analysis, the amount of bailout funding was considered as $\min \left\{ budget, \tau_{max} \right\}$.
+However, in practice, it can be challenging for rescuers to determine the precise amount of funding required for a bailout.
+They may lack sufficient information to effectively balance the costs and benefits of the bailout.
+What rescuers may need more is an understanding of the different optimal relief outcomes corresponding to various levels of bailout funds, which would enable them to make more informed decisions.
+To address this challenge, we further develop a neural network model that represents the relationship between bailout effects and bailout funds.
+In this framework, the bailout fund range is set to $[0, \tau_{max}]$.

-We can use again the prior visual example in Figure \ref{fig:3banks} to illustrate the distinction.
-When the bailout constraint is known, what we need to fit is similar to the intersection line between the vertical plane perpendicular to the $\Omega$ plane and the surface where the points on the intersection line satisfy the given bailout constraint; and when the bailout constraint is unknown, what we need to fit is the entire surface.
+We can utilize the visual example presented in Figure~\ref{fig:3banks} to further illustrate the distinction.
+When the bailout constraint is known, the task is to fit the intersection line between the vertical plane, perpendicular to the $\Omega$ plane, and the surface where the intersection points satisfy the given bailout constraint.
+In contrast, when the bailout constraint is uncertain, the task is to fit the entire surface.

-To test the effectiveness of the PGO method, we calculate its performance under ten different budget constraints.
-Table \ref{tb:unknown budget} shows the $Save_{all}$ results of PGO and the optimal solutions in samples.
-It can be seen that the solution of the PGO algorithm is close to the optimal solution of the sample, strongly indicating the effectiveness of the PGO algorithm, especially in the high-dimensional case ($n=1000$).
+To evaluate the effectiveness of the PGO method, we assess its performance in ten different budget constraints.
+Table~\ref{tb:unknown budget} presents the $Save_{all}$ results derived from the PGO algorithm, as well as the optimal solutions obtained from the samples.
+This comparison is made between our method and the random sampling method.
+The results show that the solution produced by the PGO method aligns closely with the optimal sample solution, thus confirming the effectiveness of the approach, particularly in high-dimensional cases where $n=1000$.